Mason-Dixon Longest Day Challenge

 The Picnic: Your Trail Dawg friends will be hanging out with drinks and munchies at Cold Cabin Park, Lock 12 Interpretive Area, and Otter Creek Campground, cheering on those brave enough to attempt the challenge!

-2018 Picnic Directors: Pete McLaughlin (email@example.com), Hunt Bartine (firstname.lastname@example.org) with special York County hospitality by Roxanne and Dave Strine.
+2021 Picnic Directors: Usually Pete McLaughlin (firstname.lastname@example.org), Hunt Bartine (email@example.com), Rob and Cathy Bartholomew (firstname.lastname@example.org) with special York County hospitality by Roxanne and Dave Strine.

 How to Enter: This run is a Trail Dawg running party.
 It is a personal challenge and celebration of trail running for our friends, not a race.
 It is a free individual effort, and not to be considered an organized, sponsored or affiliated endeavor; no applications, fees, releases, etc. And, as this is not a real event, remember that your Trail Dawg pals are just there to cheer on individual runners brave enough to try to do this, and to record your name for posterity on our web page if you succeed.
 Nothing more.
 You're responsible for your own foolish decision to try to run this route.
 Don't expect much more from it other than self-fulfillment.
 You would have more fun picnicking with us than trying to run 62 miles on a hot day.

-For your own darned good, if you are going to try this, you should be able to document completion of a 50 mile or longer race in the last two years at a reasonable speed -- or to convince us you know this trail really well.
+If you want to get on the 100K challenge list, please provide documentation of completion of a 50 mile or longer race in the last two years at a reasonable speed -- or to convince us you know this trail really well.
 This party always has less than 25 invited.
 First dibs were given to previous participants so recognized openings for "The Challenge" are very limited.

 That said, email one of the Picnic Directors if interested in an invite.